 The MAS Foundation will invest in health initiatives in New Zealand, and its success will depend on getting it off to the best possible start.
-After an extensive search, we have appointed five trustees and two Heads of Foundation who will help us do just that.
+We have appointed five trustees and two Heads of Foundation who will help us do just that.

 Jennifer Gill ONZM